Arts District, California · Workers' Compensation

 About your attorney

 Eman Yazdchi is a Certified Specialist in Workers' Compensation Law.
 He earned that credential from the California Board of Legal Specialization, State Bar of California (CA Bar #285231).
-Fewer than 1% of California attorneys hold it.
+Only a small fraction of California attorneys hold it.
 He has represented hundreds of injured California workers and appears regularly at the Los Angeles WCAB.
 More about Eman Yazdchi.
 Verify his State Bar profile.

 Related on yazdchilaw.com: California workers' compensation lawyer, Fashion District workers' comp lawyer, Jewelry District workers' comp lawyer, and how California's no-fault rule works.